apache/fineract/README.md

 Apache Fineract: A Platform for Microfinance [![Build Status](https://travis-ci.org/apache/fineract.svg?branch=develop)](https://travis-ci.org/apache/fineract)  [![Docker Hub](https://img.shields.io/docker/pulls/apache/fineract.svg)](https://hub.docker.com/r/apache/fineract)  [![Docker Build](https://img.shields.io/docker/cloud/build/apache/fineract.svg)](https://hub.docker.com/r/apache/fineract/builds)
 ============
 Fineract is a mature platform with open APIs that provides a reliable, robust, and affordable core banking solution for financial institutions offering services to the world’s 2 billion underbanked and unbanked.

+[Have a look at the FAQ on our Wiki at apache.org](https://cwiki.apache.org/confluence/display/FINERACT/FAQ) if this README does not answer what you are looking for.

 Requirements
 ============